An arithmetic Lefschetz-Riemann-Roch theorem. With an appendix by Xiaonan Ma: Introduction

 is commutative.

 This commutative diagram (\ref{c1}) was presented by P. Donovan in \cite{Do}, and later it was generalized to singular varieties by P. Baum, W. Fulton and G. Quart in \cite{BFQ}.
-The reasoning in the first paper runs similarly to the technic used in Borel-Serre's paper \cite{BS}, while the reasoning in the second paper relies on the deformation to the normal cone construction.
-These two processes are both traditional for producing the Grothendieck type Rieamnn-Roch theorem.
+Notice that the settings in \cite{Do} and in \cite{BFQ} are more general than that in this introduction.
+The reasoning in the first paper runs similarly to the technique used in Borel-Serre's paper \cite{BS}, while the reasoning in the second paper relies on the deformation to the normal cone construction.
+These two processes are both traditional for producing the Grothendieck type Riemann-Roch theorem.

 After Quillen and other mathematicians' work, algebraic K-groups are extended to higher degrees and the higher (equivariant) algebraic K-groups of $X$ are defined as the higher homotopy groups of the K-theory space associated to the category of (equivariant) locally free coherent sheaves on $X$.
 There are many methods to construct this ``K-theory space", but no matter which construction we choose, the tensor product of locally free coherent sheaves always induces a graded ring structure on $K_\bullet(X,g)$.
 In particular, each $K_m(X,g)$ is a $K_0(X,g)$-module.
 Moreover, the functor $K_\bullet(\cdot,g)$ is again covariant with respect to equivariant proper morphisms.
 Then, for any $m\geq 1$, the following diagram for higher algebraic K-groups which is similar to (\ref{c1}) does make sense: